UPDATED: Four CVSD electric buses catch fire

 The buses have had their problems.

-The fire in the Allen Brook School parking lot was discovered by custodians at about 10 p.m.
-Wednesday, and they immediately called 911.
+The fire in the Allen Brook School parking lot was discovered by a custodian at about 10 p.m.
+Wednesday, and she immediately called 911.
 Upon arrival, fire crews found the four buses engulfed in flames and used a deck gun and two hand lines to extinguish the fire.
 No injuries were reported.

 The four destroyed buses were among 60 school buses in the district’s fleet.
 On March 3, voters approved a $250,000 bond to purchase two new buses and two new vans.